althomi3/flutterWeighliftingJournal/README.md

 ### Access

+For a human-friendly formatted ReadMe and the source code, open the Github project: https://github.com/althomi3/flutterWeighliftingJournal

-The app is available under the following URL: https://muscle-growth-tracker-171aa.web.app/
+The app is available in the browser under the following URL: https://muscle-growth-tracker-171aa.web.app/

 It is recommended to open the app on a smartphone for best look and feel.
 The app is optimized for dimensions 390 x 844 which represents an iPhone 12 Pro.
 For testing app responsiveness, it is recommended to use the dev tools in a browser.

-If you want to run the app via your local IDE, navigate to the root folder and start the app with <flutter run>.
+If you want to run the app via your local IDE, navigate to the root folder.
+Rename the "src" folder to "lib".
+Then start the app with <flutter run>.
+If dependencies need to be updated, run "flutter pub get" and try restarting the app with "flutter run".

-The source code and a rendered version of the Readme are available on Github: https://github.com/althomi3/flutterWeighliftingJournal/settings

 ### Key Use Cases for Testing
 - navigate between both tabs in the navigation bar.
 In the log book you should see an empty state UI.